 With the severe requirements the GDPR places on how a business handles the personal data of EU residents, it’s clear a comprehensive IT asset inventory is a must for compliance.

-Specifically, companies must know what personally identifiable information (PII) they hold on these individuals, where it’s stored, with whom they’re sharing it, how they’re protecting it, and for what purposes it’s being used.
+Specifically, companies must know what personal data they hold on these individuals, where it’s stored, with whom they’re sharing it, how they’re protecting it, and for what purposes it’s being used.

 The Challenge of Asset Visibility

 Stringent, unforgiving regulations like GDPR, combined with increasingly hybrid, distributed and decentralized IT environments are creating a perfect storm for many IT and InfoSec teams: While their security and compliance challenges get thornier, the visibility of their organizations’ IT assets becomes fuzzier.

 Flying blind increases exponentially the risk of getting hacked and of running afoul of regulations, because you can’t secure — nor defend yourself from — what you can’t see.
 So in this age, more than ever, it’s key to have complete visibility of your IT environment and a detailed inventory of all your assets.

 With GDPR, if you can’t monitor and properly protect customers’ personal information, you could face catastrophic penalties, including fines of up to 4% of your organization’s annual revenue.

 Qualys’ asset inventory service automates collection and categorization of IT, compliance, and security data, which is fed into its cloud platform for aggregation, indexing, correlation, and analysis.